-387. Due to the policies and practices of DEFENDANT ADOC, all ADOC prisoners with disabilities risk being discriminated against on the basis of their disabilities in accessing facilities, programs, benefits and services while in ADOC prisons.
+434. Due to the policies and practices of DEFENDANT ADOC, all ADOC prisoners with disabilities risk being discriminated against on the basis of their disabilities in accessing facilities, programs, benefits and services while in ADOC prisons.
 The ADA Subclass members are identifiable using records maintained in the ordinary course of business by the ADOC.

-Commonality: Fed.
-R. Civ.
-P. 23(a)(2)

-- 388. There are questions of law and fact common to the members of the ADA Subclass.
-Such questions include, but are not limited to: - (a) whether DEFENDANT ADOC has failed to make appropriate accommodations in the physical structure and infrastructure of the ADOC facilities in violation of the Americans with Disabilities Act and § 504 of the Rehabilitation Act of 1973; - (b) whether DEFENDANT ADOC has failed to make appropriate accommodations in the policies and procedures in ADOC facilities as they apply to persons with disabilities in violation of the Americans with Disabilities Act and § 504 of the Rehabilitation Act of 1973; - (c) whether DEFENDANT ADOC has discriminated against the members of the ADA Subclass in the provision of and access to programs, benefits, and services. - 389.
-DEFENDANT ADOC is expected to raise common defenses to these claims, including denying that their actions violated the law.
+435. There are questions of law and fact common to the members of the ADA Subclass.
+Such questions include, but are not limited to:

+(a) whether DEFENDANT ADOC has failed to make appropriate accommodations in the physical structure and infrastructure of the ADOC facilities in violation of the ADA and § 504;

+(b) whether DEFENDANT ADOC has failed to make appropriate accommodations in the policies and procedures in ADOC facilities as they apply to persons with disabilities in violation of the ADA and § 504;

-Typicality: Fed.
-R. Civ.
-P. 23(a)(3)
+(c) whether DEFENDANT ADOC has discriminated against the members of the ADA Subclass in the provision of and access to programs, benefits, and services.

+436. DEFENDANT ADOC is expected to raise common defenses to these claims, including denying that their actions violated the law.

-390. The claims of the named PLAINTIFFS are typical of those of the ADA Subclass, because their claims arise from the same policies, practices, or courses of conduct.
+437. The claims of the named PLAINTIFFS are typical of those of the ADA Subclass, because their claims arise from the same policies, practices, or courses of conduct.
 The named PLAINTIFFS' claims are based on the same theory of law as the subclass's claims.